 If you are having a partial denture, this check-up will include a full examination of your teeth, gums and the other soft tissues of your mouth.
 At this check-up, radiographs may be taken to ensure the teeth are healthy and strong enough to help support a denture.
 Remember, the only oral practitioner who has the training and is legally able to undertake such a thorough check-up is your local dentist.

 After this, it’s time to return to us to start the process of getting your dentures.

 Some removable dentures are made to be inserted immediately after the removal of a tooth or some teeth.
 These types of removable dentures are commonly termed ‘immediate dentures’.
 They can be constructed to replace only one tooth or many teeth.
 Your local dentist can undertake all the required stages involved in immediate dentures.
-This will mean that one person will oversee the whole treatment, assuring you of the highest possible standards.
+This will mean that one person will oversee the whole treatment.

 If you currently wear removable dentures of any kind, it is advisable that you have these checked regularly.
 It is advised that if you have any remaining natural teeth you should have these and your dentures reviewed every six months or as directed by your dentist.
 If you have no natural teeth and wear removable full dentures, your dentures should be reviewed at least every two years.

 It’s important to regularly remove plaque from your dentures, as unclean dentures can lead to problems such as bad breath, gum disease, tooth decay and oral thrush.

 Clean your dentures as often as you would your normal teeth (at least every morning and night), by:

 When you first start wearing dentures, you should eat soft foods cut into small pieces and chew slowly, using both sides of your mouth.
 Avoid chewing gum and any food that is very sticky, hard or sharp-edged.
 You can gradually start to eat other types of food until you are back to your old diet.
 Never use toothpicks.